Dominique Franck Escande: Education and career

 After graduating in physics in 1967 from the École polytechnique, Dominique Franck Escande became a graduate student in physics at Paris-Sud University.
 There he graduated in 1971 with a diplôme d'études approfondies (DEA) and a Ph.D. in 1978.
-His Ph.D. thesis in entitled Ondes haute fréquence dans un plasma en présence de fluctuation de basse fréquence (High-frequency waves in a plasma in the presence of low-frequency fluctuation).
-From 1981 to 1992 he was a CNRS researcher at the École polytechnique, where he held an appointment as maître de conferences (assistant professor) in physics.
+His Ph.D. thesis is entitled Ondes haute fréquence dans un plasma en présence de fluctuation de basse fréquence (High-frequency waves in a plasma in the presence of low-frequency fluctuation).
+From 1981 to 1992 he was a CNRS researcher at the École polytechnique, where he held an appointment as maître de conférences (assistant professor) in physics.
 During the years of his appointment at the École polytechnique, he also worked at several other scientific institutions.
-For the academic year 1983–1984 he was on sabbatical at the University of Texas at Austin's Institute for Fusion Studies (IFS) (which, among other things, is the principal site for USA-Japan collaboration on theory in fusion research).
+For the academic year 1983–1984 he was on sabbatical at the University of Texas at Austin's Institute for Fusion Studies (IFS) (which, among other things, was the principal site for USA-Japan collaboration on theory in fusion research).
 From 1987 to 1992 he was a part-time consultant for X-Recherche Service.
-In 1988 for the CNRS research unit Laboratoire J.-L. Lagrange, he created, in collaboration with Fabrice Doveil of the research team Equipe Turbulence Fluide et Plasma, the institute Physique des Interactions Ioniques et Moléculaires (PIIM).
-From 1988 to 1992 Escande also held an appointment as CNRS researcher at the University of Provence.
+In 1988 he created, in collaboration with Fabrice Doveil, the research team Equipe Turbulence Plasma inside laboratory Physique des Intéractions Ioniques et Moléculaires (PIIM) at Université de Provence in Marseille.
+From 1988 to 1992 Escande held an appointment as CNRS researcher in this laboratory.

-Escande was from 1992 to 1996 the head of the Département de Recherches sur la Fusion Contrôlée at EA-Cadarache, as well as the head of the Tore Supra French tokamak group.
+Escande was from 1992 to 1996 the head of the Département de Recherches sur la Fusion Contrôlée at CEA-Cadarache, whose activity was centered on the Tore Supra tokamak group.
 From 1995 to 1996 he chaired the Euratom Fusion Technology Steering Committee-Implementation.
 At Consorzio RFX (Consortium RFX) in Padua, Italy, he was from 1996 to 1998 a full-time advisor and is since 1998 a part-time advisor.
-In 1998 he became a CNRS researcher at the University of Provence, where he now has emeritus status as Directeur de Recherché Emirate.
+In 1998 he became a CNRS researcher at the laboratory PIIM, where he now has emeritus status as Directeur de Recherche Emérite.

 He contributed three book chapters.
 He is the co-author with Yves Elskens (a physics professor at the University of Provence) of the book Microscopic dynamics of plasmas and chaos (2003, IOP Publishing); with a 2019 paperback edition published by CRC Press.